cfe-lab/MiCall/CONTRIBUTING.md

         sudo apt-get install zlib1g-dev libncurses5-dev

 4. Download the latest version of the [source for samtools][samtools].
 5. Extract the files, and follow the instructions in the INSTALL file.
-Copy the samtools executable to /usr/bin.
+Copy the samtools executable to /usr/bin/samtools-X.Y where X.Y is the version of samtools.
+You can check the samtools version by running `samtools-X.Y` with no arguments.
 6. Before you can build HyPhy, you will need these libraries:

         sudo apt-get install build-essential python-dev libcurl4-openssl-dev libcrypto++-dev libssl-dev